codeface-io/SwiftNodes/README.md

 node.isSource       // whether node has no ancestors
 ```

+For the whole node API, see [Graph.swift](Code/Graph/Graph.swift) and [Graph+NodeAccess.swift](Code/Graph+CreateAndAccess/Graph+NodeAccess.swift).

 ### Copy and Share a Graph

+🚧 *Disclaimer: From here on, this tutorial (section "How?") is particularly outdated and currently being rewritten.*

 Like the official Swift data structures, `Graph` is a pure `struct` and inherits the benefits of value types: